-It's been a week since our new resin formula launched, and we've been asked the same question A LOT (and rightly so): How is this new formula better in terms of yellowing, specifically?
+It's been a week since our new epoxy resin formula launched, and we've been asked the same question A LOT (and rightly so): How is this new formula better in terms of yellowing, specifically?
 Glad you asked.
 We have a video in production explaining all of this, but I thought it would be helpful to jot down some points here on the blog so you won't have to wait.

 In our very last trial before going to market, we made another small adjustment by cutting down on the accelerator (the agent that causes curing to happen quicker instead of taking days and days).
-Ironically, epoxy resin accelerators are YELLOW (*eye roll...), so by cutting down we gain about 10 extra minutes in the working time of the product (about 40 minutes total before it begins to cure) AND we wound up with an even clearer hardener than we had already.
+Ironically, epoxy resin accelerators are optically YELLOW (*eye roll...), so by cutting down we gained about 10 extra minutes in the working time of the product (about 40 minutes total before it begins to cure) AND we wound up with an even clearer hardener than we had already.
 Great score.
-On the shelf it is absolutely the clearest hardener you will find.
-We were actually shocked at the clarity when we first saw it, because it's just soooo clear!
+On the shelf it is absolutely the clearest hardener you will find--it's water clear, in fact.
+We were actually shocked at the clarity when we first saw it, because it's just soooo unusually clear!

 Now then, if you have any further questions, please ask :) We are always transparent with our customers because we are artists too and we respect your work.